Shana Knizhnik

 Shana Knizhnik (born August 22, 1988) is an American lawyer and author from Philadelphia.
 She is best known for her New York Times bestselling book, Notorious R.B.G.: The Life and Times of Ruth Bader Ginsburg, co-written with MSNBC reporter Irin Carmon.
+She is currently a Senior Staff Attorney in the American Civil Liberties Union's LGBTQ & HIV Project.

 Early life and education

 Knizhnik is Jewish.
 She graduated from Julia R. Masterman School (2006), the Columbia College, Columbia University (2010), and the New York University School of Law (2015).
 While at Columbia, Shana competed in the American Mock Trial Association and served as an Assistant Coach for Columbia Mock Trial.
 During her time at NYU, she served as an Articles Editor of the New York University Law Review and served on the Boards of the Coalition for Law and Representation and OUTLaw and performed in the NYU Law Revue and the a cappella group Substantial Performance.
 She interned at the American Civil Liberties Union, the Public Defender Service for the District of Columbia, and the Legal Aid Society.
 Upon her graduation, Knizhnik went on to clerk for Dolores Sloviter of the United States Court of Appeals for the Third Circuit.
-Following her clerkship, she worked as a Legal Fellow at the American Civil Liberties Union of the District of Columbia.
+Following her clerkship, she worked as a Legal Fellow at the American Civil Liberties Union of the District of Columbia, and then as a public defender for the Legal Aid Society in Manhattan.